How to save energy and water at home

 Save some for the plants, too

 A typical home can save many litres of water each day, simply by turning off the tap while you brush your teeth.
 Or by washing your salad in a bowl instead of under running water.
 You can then give this water to your houseplants.
 And while you wait for the shower to warm up, you can collect the water for the same purpose.

-Fresh water may be an expensive resource – but rainwater is free to collect for use in your garden.
+Fresh water may be an expensive resource – but rainwater is free to collect for use on your garden.
 (If you wait until sunset, you lose less water through evaporation.)

 In warmer weather, you can chill your tap water in the fridge so that you don’t have to run the tap to cool down first.
 Of course, not everyone in the world has drinkable water on tap.
-So, perhaps those of us who do should value every last drop.
+So, perhaps those of us that do ought to value every last drop.